alexay-nesterenko/pega-streaming-framework/README.md

 3. Then Clipboard page is streamed from integration data model into XML with help of XML Stream rules.

 Motivation for this project was to improve this streaming process from the next prospective:
-1. Performance.
-There are two processing stages – mapping to integration model and steaming to XML.
-For big Clibpboard structures two stages are giving a performance overhead.
-Is it possible to have only one processing stage?
+1.	**Performance:** there are two processing stages – mapping to integration model and steaming to XML.
+For big Clibpboard structures two stages are giving a performance overhead. **Is it possible to have only one processing stage?**
-2. Memory consumption.
-Both Data and Integration models are kept in memory during the processing.
+2.	**Memory consumption:** both Data and Integration models are kept in memory during the processing.
 Is it possible to have only one data model in memory?
-3. Maintainability.
-Even to add a new single property, all the layers must be modified – Data Transform rules, Integration model and XML Stream rules.
-Is it possible to have only one point of modification?
+3.	**Maintainability:** even to add a new single property, all the layers must be modified – Data Transform rules, Integration model and XML Stream rules. **Is it possible to have only one point of modification?**
 ## What it does
 To achieve improvements mentioned above, this project applies [Extensible Stylesheet Language Transformations technology (XSLT)](https://www.w3.org/TR/xslt/ "Extensible Stylesheet Language Transformations technology"):
 *   XSLT is an XML-based language, which can transform one [XML Document Object Model (DOM)](https://www.w3.org/TR/dom/ "XML Document Object Model (DOM)") into another one.